 Clay Hayles, Senior Associate, first joined Robert A.M.
 Stern Architects in 2007.
 He is currently serving as Project Manager for a private residence in Virginia Beach, as a designer for a private residence in Shelter Island, and as a designer for a new 150-room oceanfront hotel on Kiawah Island, South Carolina.

-Mr. Hayles has previously served as a designer for a master plan and additions and renovations to an historic resort hotel in coastal Maryland; a new hotel and mixed-use building in historic Charleston, South Carolina; a concept design for the International Tennis Hall of Fame in Newport, Rhode Island; an academic building at the University of Portland; and elements of two new residential colleges at Yale University.
-His experience also includes speculative houses in the Riverdale section of the Bronx, New York, and custom-designed houses in Boca Grande, Florida; Kiawah Island, South Carolina; Martha's Vineyard, Massachusetts; and East Quogue, New York.
+Mr. Hayles has previously served as a designer for a master plan and additions and renovations to an historic resort hotel in coastal Maryland; a new hotel and mixed-use building in historic Charleston, South Carolina; a new golf clubhouse and conference center on Kiawah Island, South Carolina; a concept design for the International Tennis Hall of Fame in Newport, Rhode Island; an academic building at the University of Portland; and elements of two new residential colleges at Yale University.
+His experience also includes work on academic projects at Southern Methodist University in Dallas, Texas, and the University of Virginia in Charlottesville, Virginia.
+Mr. Hayles’s work on speculative houses includes residences in the Riverdale section of the Bronx, New York, and custom-designed houses in Boca Grande, Florida; Kiawah Island, South Carolina; Martha's Vineyard, Massachusetts; and East Quogue, New York.

 Prior to joining the firm, Mr. Hayles worked with Alamo Architects; Ford, Powell & Carson, Inc.; and Hesson Andrews Sotomayor; all in San Antonio, Texas.